C4 Logo Return to main site

 • Standard abbreviations for Australia’s eight States and Territories: NSW, Vic, Qld, NT, SA, WA, Tas, ACT

 Please note throughout this report we generally use the term ‘women’ to refer to people eligible for or attending cervical screening or experiencing cervical cancer.
 However, we respectfully acknowledge that some people with a cervix do not identify as women and are equally impacted by the risk of cervical cancer.
+Currently only sex at birth can be reported in this report.

 Avatar of